kaiogama18/kaiogama18/README.md

 ## Hi, I'm Kaio Eduardo!
 I'm a software engineer 👋

-I love share knowledge and writing blog posts(about frontend skill), like coding enjoy life.
+I love to share knowledge and writing blog posts(about frontend skill), like coding enjoy life.

 ## Available for:
 - React apps